nodesphere/nodesphere/README.md

 Nodesphere comes from [Enlightened Structure](http://www.enlightenedstructure.net/#/) and [Superluminal ⨕ Systems](http://superluminal.is/).

-Nodesphere is being developed primarily in the context of the [Core Network](https://github.com/core-network/core-network) projects.
+Nodesphere is being developed primarily in the context of the [Core Network](https://github.com/core-network/core-network) project.

 ## Development